vanderbilt-data-science/repo-template-python/README.md

 # repo-template-python
 This is a template repository for data science projects done in Python.

+### Using this template
+To use the following template, click the "Use This Template button" and follow the instructions to create a new repository.
+Fill out the information below, deleting parts that are not specific to your project (e.g., Prerequisites).
+This template contains a number of code templates in the modeling sections (40-90 series), which may be deleted and renumbered according to the project objectives.
+The format of this repository goes well with nbdev.
+Take a look at the documentation there and review the tutorials to get the best usage out of this repository.
+See the `box-authentication` notebook if you need to do authentication via Box (for projects with security contracts or PII data).
+Note that this authentication method is not currently guaranteed to work on ACCRE.

 ### Prerequisites
 To most easily run this code out of the box, the following packages must be installed:
 * pandas